 The need for real time data analytics

-If we look a few years back, the advantage of real time analytics was sorely missing from the scheme of things of digital marketers.
-This limitation posed problems on several fronts for the advertisers, marketing managers, and decision makers.
+If we look a few years back, the advantage of real-time analytics was sorely missing from the scheme of things of digital marketers.
+This limitation posed problems on several fronts for the advertisers, marketing managers, and decision-makers.
 Though they used stats that were only a few days or weeks old, this time period was enough to make the data outdated, thanks to the tremendous velocity of the big data.
 This created the demand for accessing insights faster and have analytics done in a shorter time period.

-The value offered by big data is reason enough for companies to look for faster data analytics findings and insights.
-As the CTO of EMC owned Greenplum, Duke Lonergan says “Every business is looking for ways to get tighter connection with its customers, to improve prediction and move them along a trajectory.
+The value offered by big data is reasoned enough for companies to look for faster data analytics findings and insights.
+As the CTO of EMC owned Greenplum, Duke Lonergan says “Every business is looking for ways to get a tighter connection with its customers, to improve prediction and move them along a trajectory.
 We see a certain urgency around Big Data.”

 Challenges in real time data analytics

-However while real time data analytics may look fabulous in theory, it becomes a bit complicated in actual design and delivery.
-Real time data analytics generated with help of web crawling executed from data extraction companies should essentially serve the below objectives:
+However, while real-time data analytics may look fabulous in theory, it becomes a bit complicated in actual design and delivery.
+Real-time data analytics generated with help of web crawling executed from data extraction companies should essentially serve the below objectives:

-As evident, there are quite a few significant challenges to surmount before the RoI on real time analytics becomes attractive.
+As evident, there are quite a few significant challenges to surmount before the RoI on real-time analytics becomes attractive.
 Below are some of the key challenges –

-Hence the common tendency of data managers was to figure out the questions before-hand when designing the schema and the warehouse so that it is fitted to answer the queries when it actually comes across.
-However in a dynamic environment, this cannot be a feasible case anymore.
-Hence dependence on legacy systems without upgrading to future ready real time data analytics tools such as Vertica, Hive, and MapReduce, is a big barrier to analyzing data in real time.
+Hence the common tendency of data managers was to figure out the questions beforehand when designing the schema and the warehouse so that it is fitted to answer the queries when it actually comes across.
+However, in a dynamic environment, this cannot be a feasible case anymore.
+Hence dependence on legacy systems without upgrading to future-ready real-time data analytics tools such as Vertica, Hive, and MapReduce, is a big barrier to analyzing data in real-time.

 As Justin Erickson, Cloudera’s senior product manager says “It’s about moving with greater speed toward previously unknown questions, defining new insights, and reducing the time between when an event happens somewhere in the world and someone responds or reacts to that event.”
-Hence the increasing demand for shortening the data analytics and insight generation time is a barrier to providing value with real time data analytics.
+Hence the increasing demand for shortening the data analytics and insight generation time is a barrier to providing value with real-time data analytics.

-It is obvious that having an automated system will help improve the efficacy of real time data analytics and subsequent decision making process.
-However, its inability to match the credibility of the actions taken in the decision making process gives human-centric decision making the upper hand.
-This again is a barrier to improving the effectiveness of real time data analytics.
+It is obvious that having an automated system will help improve the efficacy of real-time data analytics and subsequent decision-making process.
+However, its inability to match the credibility of the actions taken in the decision-making process gives human-centric decision making the upper hand.
+This again is a barrier to improving the effectiveness of real-time data analytics.

 The result will be chaos if the transition is not planned in a strategic manner.
 This is because receiving and acting on insights every second on a daily basis will require a different culture and approach, than the traditional approach of acting upon insights on a weekly basis.
-Such cultural barriers at the corporate workplace in adopting real time data analytics too will not be uncommon.
+Such cultural barriers at the corporate workplace in adopting real-time data analytics too will not be uncommon.

-To sign off, the immense value proposition offered by real time big data analytics will help to propel major industry sectors of today to go past their competition in servicing clients satisfactorily and gain a competitive edge.
+To sign off, the immense value proposition offered by real-time big data analytics will help to propel major industry sectors of today to go past their competition in servicing clients satisfactorily and gain a competitive edge.
 This is provided they are able to tackle the challenges satisfactorily.